-Developers tend to provide more guideline-related context when working on frontend development for projects that require more complex and unpredictable tasks that demand careful consideration before execution, such as LLM agent projects and data analysis projects (M=64 and M=66, respectively).
+Developers tend to provide more guideline-related context when working on projects that involve unpredictable or difficult-to-test tasks requiring careful consideration before execution, such as LLM agent projects and data analysis projects (M=64 and M=66).

 \mysec{Limitations} It is possible that our topic clustering have misclassified some repositories, potentially affecting the analysis of domain topics and context types.
 We mitigated the risk of misclassification by manually reviewing the top keywords and representative repositories for each topic to ensure the quality of our clustering.